 Dogen Sangha Los Angeles was founded by Brad Warner in 2005 after his return to the US from Japan where he received dharma transmission from Gudo Wafu Nishijima.
 After renting various spaces around town for several years, DSLA found a permanent home when Brad and the group opened Angel City Zen Center in September 2016.

 Please arrive a few minutes early if you would like meditation instruction

-Feel free to park in our small lot attached to the center - parking is tight, but it is ok to pull in and park behind other cars.
+Feel free to park in our driveway - there are only 4 spaces, but it is ok to pull in and park behind other cars.
 If you need to leave early you may want to park on the street so that you will be able to get out before others leave

 Please remove your shoes before entering the zendo